tml/cadmus/src/Chapter-2/Part II: HelloWorld.md

 ![Importing images](../Images/imports.png)

-Then choose your file source, which will most likely be `General`->`File System`.
+Then choose your file source, which will most likely be General->File System.
 This will then give you this:

 ![Choosing your image](../Images/imports2.png)